BRIDGE: Byzantine-resilient Decentralized Gradient Descent: Introduction

+Although the model of Byzantine failure was brought up decades ago, it has attracted the attention of ML researchers only very recently.
+Motivated by applications in large-scale machine learning~\cite{nokleby2020}, much of that work has focused solely on the distributed learning setup such as the parameter--server setting~\cite{Muli2014} and the federated learning setting~\cite{jakub2016}.
+A necessarily incomplete list of these works, most of which have developed and analyzed Byzantine-resilient distributed learning approaches from the perspective of stochastic gradient descent, include \cite{blanchard2017machine,draco2017chen,cao2018robust,su2018securing,yin2018defending,damaskinos2018asynchronous,mhamdi2018hidden,yin2018byzantine,alistarh2018byzantine,xie2018zeno,xie2018generalized,xie2018phocas,chen2019distributed,rajput2019detox,li2018rsa,jin2019distributed,lin2019byzantine,ghosh2019robust,data2019data,el2019sgd,xie2019zeno++,elmhamdi2019fast}.
+Nonetheless, translating the algorithmic and analytical insights from the distributed learning setups to the decentralized ones, which lack central coordinating servers, is a nontrivial endeavor.
+As such, despite the plethora of work on Byzantine-resilient distributed learning, the problem of Byzantine-resilient decentralized learning---with the exception of a handful of works discussed in the following---largely remains unexplored in the literature.

-The machine learning task can be accomplished by defining and then minimizing a (regularized) loss function on the training data over a network.
-There have been several types of decentralized optimization methods that can solve the resulting problem.
-One class of the most commonly used methods is gradient-based such as distributed gradient descent (DGD) \cite{Nedic2009Distributed, ram2010distributed, nedic2015distributed}; methods in this class have low local computational complexity.
-Augmented Lagrangian-based methods are also broadly adopted for decentralized optimization \cite{mota2013admm,shi2014on,forero2010consensus}, which require each node to solve an optimization subproblem locally.
-A third type of decentralized optimization methods includes second-order methods \cite{Mokhtari2016decentralized, Mokhtari2017network}, which usually have high computational and/or communications cost.
-Although any of the algorithms mentioned above can be applied to solve decentralized learning problems, these algorithms have been developed under the assumption that there are no failures in the network.
+In terms of decentralized learning in general, there are three broad classes of iterative algorithms that can be utilized for decentralized training purposes.
+The first one of these classes of algorithms corresponds to first-order methods such as the \emph{distributed gradient descent} (DGD) and its (stochastic) variants~\cite{nedic2009,ram2010distributed, nedic2015distributed,nedic2020}.
+The iterative methods in this class have low (local) computational complexity, which makes them particularly well suited for large-scale problems.
+The second class of algorithms involves the use of augmented Lagrangian-based methods~\cite{forero2010consensus,mota2013admm,shi2014on}, which require each node in the network to locally solve an optimization subproblem.
+The third class of algorithms includes second-order methods\cite{Mokhtari2016decentralized, Mokhtari2017network}, which typically have high computational and/or communications cost.
+Although the decentralized learning methods within these three classes of algorithms have their own sets of strengths and weaknesses, all of these traditional works assume faultless operations within the decentralized network.

+Within the context of Byzantine failures in decentralized systems, some of the first works focused on the problem of Byzantine-resilient averaging consensus~\cite{leblanc2013resilient,vaidya2014iterative}.
+These works were then leveraged to develop theory and algorithms for Byzantine-resilient decentralized learning for the case of scalar-valued models~\cite{Su2016fault,sundaram2018distributed}.
+But neither of these works are applicable to the general vector-valued ML framework being considered in this paper.
+In parallel, some researchers have also developed Byzantine-resilient decentralized learning methods for some specific vector-valued problems that include the decentralized support vector machine~\cite{yang2016rdsvm} and decentralized estimation~\cite{xu2018robust,mitra2019resilient,su2018finite}.